null

 What is Coaxial Cable Used For?

-Coaxial cable is used by cable operators, telephone companies, and internet providers.
-They’re necessary for applications requiring radio frequency transmissions, such as:
+Coax cable is necessary for any application requiring radio frequency transitions, such as:

 Cable TV